reyabreu/reyabreu.github.io/ksp/scrapbook.md

 * **Apoapsis (Ap)**: Farthest/Highest point in an orbit around a celestial body (lowest speed).
 If raised enough (and if travel direction is the same as rotation for the body), the speed will eventually match the rotational speed becoming stationary to an observer on the body.
 Higher values will eventually go beyond the body's SOI.

+* **Monopropellant**: Special kind of liquid fuel that does not require Oxidizer and is used for low power thrusters used in precision movements, such as the **RCS**.

+* **Oxidizer**: In Rocketry, is a substance that when combined with liquid fuel (a _Reducing_ agent) in a _bipropellant_ engine chamber, produces a violent **_Redox_** combustion, releasing hugh volumes of gases at high pressure and temperature.
+These gases, when guided trough the engine's nozzle, generate an opposing force that propel the Rocket.
+The reaction can happen in the absence of surrounding Oxygen, therefore making it useful for space travel.

 * **Periapsis (Pe)**: Closest/Lowest point in an orbit around a celestial body (highest speed).
-If the body has atmosphere, lower values may fall within it, provoking further deaccelartion through aerobraking.
+If the body has atmosphere, lower values may fall within it, provoking further deceleration through aerobraking.
 The Oberth manoeuver is optimal at the lowest Periapsis for a given body, as it will provide inordinate amounts of Delta-V.

 ![Orbital Apoapsis and Periapsis][orbit-ap-and-pe]